Table of Contents

 3. Harley Benton Kahuna CLU-Bass Ukulele LH

-Are you a lefty player who needs to try your hand at a couple of bass riffs?
+Are you a lefty ukulele player who needs to try your hand at a couple of bass riffs?
 The Harley Benton Kahuna CLU-Bass Ukulele LH is a Bass Ukulele with a Left-handed model, Custom Line Kahuna Series, Arched back, Dot fretboard inlays, 20 Frets & Black open-geared machine heads.

 This attractive instrument produces some astounding bass sounds.
 This left-handed ukulele features special strings made by Aquila in addition to a Fishman pickup.
-The top is manufactured from spruce, and the body, and the neck from mahogany.
+The top is manufactured from spruce, and the body and the neck are from mahogany.

 Selected hard blackwood for the 20-fret fretboard.
 This bass is good for laying down a solid foundation for your next track – and not only for Hawaiian music!

 - Top: Spruce